 In order to experience statistics or applied or computational math in depth, Fellows will participate in a substantive long term research project over the course of at least one year as a member of an Interdisciplinary Research Team (IRT).
 Each member of the IRT will develop a thorough understanding of the subject area research question through study and regular meetings with the domain expert and MSCS faculty mentors.
 Each IRT will present their findings in the form of a poster, paper, and oral presentation.

 In order to be exposed to the breadth and variety of problems statisticians and applied mathematicians encounter, Fellows will staff the CIR at least one hour per week to answer inquiries related to short term statistical computing and data analysis questions of faculty or students.

 Fellows will attend a weekly seminar designed to create community, develop research skills, and provide a forum for discussing ongoing research in different subject areas.
 In addition, Fellows will learn about graduate training and careers in statistics and related areas.

 CIR Fellowships are awarded on a competitive basis to qualified students; continuation as a Fellow is contingent upon satisfactory progress toward a statistics concentration and active participation in Fellow activities.
 As a CIR Fellow, you engage in research-related activity 5-8 hours per week during the academic year.
-Fellows receive 0.5 credit per semester through MSCS 390: MSCS Research in addition to a stipend.
+Fellows receive 0.5 credit per semester through MSCS 390: MSCS Research.